GenericObject

 Required Methods§

-Return the handle of an object.
+Returns the raw handle of the object.

 Provided Methods§